Islands Around the World Go Green

-Sustainable development is a global trend and conservation and ‘going green’ is taking centre stage.
-Right now the focus is on islands around the world that are promoting sustainable tourism as well as taking on various conservation initiatives to sustain their diverse ecological and microclimate systems.
+Sustainable development is a global trend and conservation and 'going green' is taking centre stage.
+Right now the focus is on islands around the world that are promoting sustainable tourism as well as taking various conservation initiatives to sustain their diverse ecological and microclimate systems.
 Take heed and follow the trend when visiting any of these little slices of paradise.

 Indian Ocean Islands are extremely popular destinations for South African travellers, and these islands are very keen to support green initiatives.
 Zanzibar, for instance, has requested that visitors refrain from bringing any plastic bags onto the island.
-Reunion Island also practises sustainability and urges all tourists to reduce, reuse and recycle wherever possible.
+Reunion Island also practices sustainability and urges all tourists to reduce, reuse and recycle wherever possible.
 Mauritius, which is one of the most popular islands in the region, fosters a clean, green island with various initiatives to preserve and protect, innovate and grow.

 As of November 2018, the magnificent Maldives islands’ government has introduced a ‘green tax’ to introduce sustainability and environmental initiatives on these island gems.